We recently talked about the best WordPress blogging tools 2016. One important entry on the list: Google Search Console (or GSC for short).

 Google Search Console is a super useful tool for anyone who wants to improve their site’s SEO and make it more successful.
 It contains a slew of information, reports, and tools that can take your site’s search performance to the next level.

-In the article above we have taken an in-depth look at everything contained in the webmaster suite.
-Equipped with that knowledge you will be able to make positive and informed decisions about your site’s future.
+We’ve taken an in-depth look at everything contained in the webmaster suite.
+Equipped with that knowledge, you will be able to make positive and informed decisions about your site’s future.
 Trust us, it will make a difference.
-Hope to see you on the first page soon.

 Are you using Google Search Console?
 How does it most benefit you?
 Anything to add to the above?
 Let us know in the comment section below!